Does Empathy Have A Dark Side?

 In one sense, yes.
 Empathy is weakly correlated with altruistic behavior.
 So there is a connection.
 I do think empathy can help people help each other, and that makes us human.

-My core argument here is that in many cases of altruistic help or humanitarian aid people actually don't really empathize as much with the person in need.
+My core argument here is that in many cases of altruistic help or humanitarian aid, people actually don't really empathize as much with the person in need.
 They identify more with the helper, the hero, the person who intervenes even if it's an imaginary helper.

 It can be good when it leads to good action, but it can have downsides.
 For example, if you want the victims to say 'thank you.'
-You may even want to keep the people you help into that position of inferior victim because it can sustain your feeling of being a hero.
+You may even want to keep the people you help in that position of inferior victim because it can sustain your feeling of being a hero.

 If you want recognition and if that doesn't come, it can turn into resentment.
 That's an unfortunately common impulse.
-On the political scale I think it happened in Germany.
+On the political scale, I think it happened in Germany.
 In 2015 Germany opened its borders, very laudably, to refugees.
-Initially there was a wave of huge enthusiasm and then suddenly a huge drop in enthusiasm and a lot of resentment.
+Initially there was a wave of huge enthusiasm, and then suddenly a huge drop in enthusiasm and a lot of resentment.

 What are your big takeaways about empathy?

 I think we can learn to use empathy in a somewhat controlled way.
-We can learn when to block it, when to not allow empathy not to be manipulated and when to fully turn it on.
+We can learn when to block it, when to not allow empathy to be manipulated and when to fully turn it on.

 Yes, we are born with empathy, but it needs constant practice [to know] when to use it and when not to use it.
 So the dark sides are so important to know because they teach us that in some cases you shouldn't empathize.